Scratch 3.0 Features

 Scratch will be fully functional on tablets (and phones — sort of!)

-New year, new features, new hardware
+New features, new hardware

 - Google Translation extension, which allows you to translate words into other languages.